Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Results

-The steering results for helicity and beam bases in bins of \ttmcth are presented in Fig.~\ref{resultsdata_dsb} (middle row).
-In the helicity basis, we observe the highest and the most significant value of steering in the $\ttm >800$~GeV, $\absct <0.4$ bin.
-The observed value of $8.55^{+0.65}_{-0.65}$ exceeds the threshold value of 2$\pi$ by more than 3$\sigma$, presenting the first evidence for steerability in the \ttbar system.
-This indicates that, in the phase space region where entanglement has been observed~\cite{CMS:2024zkc}, the quantum correlations in the system are strong enough to even exhibit evidence for steerability.
+The steerability results for helicity and beam bases in bins of \ttmcth are presented in Fig.~\ref{resultsdata_dsb} (middle row).
+In the helicity basis, we observe the highest and the most significant value of the steering marker in the $\ttm >800$~GeV, $\absct <0.4$ bin.
+The observed value of $\steer = 8.55^{+0.65}_{-0.65}$ exceeds the threshold value of 2$\pi$ by more than 3$\sigma$, providing the first evidence for steerability in the \ttbar system.
+This indicates that, in the phase space region where entanglement has been observed~\cite{CMS:2024zkc}, a higher echelon in the hierarchy of quantum correlations is accessible.

-The Bell correlations for helicity and beam bases in bins of \ttmcth are presented in Fig.~\ref{resultsdata_dsb} (bottom row).
-The highest value of \biv $=0.99^{+0.20}_{-0.17}$ is observed in the helicity basis in the $\ttm >800$~GeV, $\absct <0.4$ bin, which does not quite reach the threshold value of 1.
+The results for Bell correlations for helicity and beam bases in bins of \ttmcth are presented in Fig.~\ref{resultsdata_dsb} (bottom row).
+The highest value of \biv $=0.99^{+0.20}_{-0.17}$ is observed in the helicity basis in the $\ttm >800$~GeV, $\absct <0.4$ bin, which falls just below the threshold value of 1.